bartolo7/React-Native-E2E-Automation/README.md

 In the ScreenObject file add the elements in the page.
 For instance, the login page may have two input text labels and a button.
 The screen is the page so it is easy to verify the location when navigating from page to page.

+In the file, the elementUtil.js utility is used to find the elements.
+It contains functions to finds elements in Android an IOS, you can read more about them here: https://github.com/admc/wd/blob/master/doc/api.md

 ```
 const screen = () => elementUtil.getElementByAccessibilityId(SCREEN);